Szymon423/Robot-arm-v2.0/README.md

 ### Developing communication between Raspberry pi 4B - brain of entire system and motor controlling units - Raspberry pi PICOs
 To be continiued...

+### Side ideas
+* make it work as G-code - let the inverse kinematics caluculate entire path, but uC will recieve target points with desired speed and accelerations.
+It will make communication bus simpler and will not relay entirely on communication during every move.

+* while controlling robot with gamepad - uC will recieve speed values for every motor instead of rotor position